 What is an Energy Performance Certificate?

-If you are letting or selling a property, it is important to note that the EPC provides recommendations to make it cheaper to provide heating and hot water to a property.
-A property with a good energy rating is more desirable and may be easier to sell or let.
-A property with a poor energy rating may be harder to let or tenants may move out more frequently should they find it difficult or expensive to heat.
+A property with a poor energy rating may be harder to let or tenants may move out more frequently should they find it difficult or expensive to keep warm.

-In particular there are now minimum energy efficiency standards for letting a property.
-All properties must obtain at least an E rating otherwise you cannot let it.
-This minimum standard may increase to a C rating by 2030.
-I will provide an accurate assessment and free advise as to how you can improve the rating.
+There are now minimum energy efficiency standards for lettings.
+All rental properties must obtain at least an E rating.
+This minimum standard may increase to a C rating in 2030.

 - the presence of any newer extensions.